Frequently Asked Questions About the Transition

 What if I get a new car and it does not have a license plate yet?

-In the license plate field in the P&TS system, enter the last eight digits of the vehicle identification number (VIN).
+In the license plate field in the P&TS system, enter the dealer-issued temporary number.
+If unavailable, enter the last eight characters of the vehicle identification number (VIN).
 The VIN is visible through the windshield and can be found in the lower corner of the windshield, on the driver’s side.
+IMPORTANT: Update this field with the permanent number once you have it.

 What if I get a rental or loaner car?